rit-igm-web/IGME-340-Shared/labs/00_course_environment_setup.md

     4. XCode (Mac, optional)
 2. Visual Studio Code setup.
 3. Android Simulator setup.
+4. Confirm Flutter is Ready.
-4. Commenting Guidelines.
+5. Commenting Guidelines.
-5. Submission Guidelines.
+6. Submission Guidelines.
-6. Assignment.
+7. Assignment.

 # Flutter Installation
 There are number of methods to install Flutter, But this is the following method I recomment.

 ## Windows

 1. Open a web browser to this address: https://docs.flutter.dev/get-started/install/windows/mobile
 2. Download the latest Flutter version zip file.
 3. Unzip the file to a folder on your C Drive or other letter drive, ex: C:\flutter.